symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Multi-Asset Escrowed Transactions
 =================================

-In this example, Alice is buying tickets with currency:euro.
+In this example, Alice is buying tickets with ``currency.euro`` :doc:`mosaic <mosaic>`.
 When the ticket distributor cosigns the aggregate transaction, the swap will happen atomically.

 .. figure:: ../resources/images/examples/aggregate-escrow-1.png
     :align: center